Is a 20-year term life insurance policy right for you?

 Level premiums | Income tax-free benefit | No cash value | Temporary coverage |

-Payments in "level" policies don't go up or down for the 20-year coverage period. | Claims are paid to your beneficiaries in a lump sum with no taxes owed. | Unlike whole life insurance, there's no cash value beyond the death benefit. | When the term expires, so does your protection.
+Payments in "level" policies remain the same for the 20-year coverage period. | If the policyholder dies during the term, the death benefit is paid to your beneficiaries in a lump sum with no income taxes owed. | Unlike whole life insurance, there's no cash value beyond the death benefit. | When the term expires, so does your protection.
 You have to get a new policy – with higher premiums – to continue coverage. |

-One of the best things about a 20-year term policy is that it tends to be very affordable.
+One of the best things about a 20-year term policy is that it tends to be very cost-effective.
 If you tried our calculator, the quote you got might well have been lower than expected.
 The Life Insurance Marketing and Research Association (LIMRA) found that most people believe the price of term life insurance is three times higher than the actual cost.1 But as our calculator shows, a 30-year old non-smoking female can get $1,000,000 of coverage for just $48 a month.

 What happens after 20-years are up?